-Increase was due to significant marketing strategies employed by our marketing company subsidiary.
+66% increase in commission income Increase was due to significant marketing strategies employed by our marketing company subsidiary.

-Relatively due to increase in operations of the company.
+13% increase in cost and expenses Relatively due to increase in operations of the company.

 Brought about by the increase in real estate sales recognized during the year.